 What this is for: To allow hospitals to discharge medically stable patients while preventing the introduction of SARS-CoV-2 in receiving institutions and to enable interfacility transfers between

-What is provided: Discharge/transfer criteria for a variety of patient scenarios and receiving facility settings based on CDC and CDPH guidance and LAC DPH recent COVID-19 experience.
+What is provided: Discharge/transfer criteria for a variety of patient scenarios and receiving facility settings based on CDPH and Los Angeles County Department of Public Health (LAC DPH) COVID-19 guidance.

 Skilled Nursing Facilities (SNFs) include nursing homes and skilled nursing facilities.
 All SNFs are required to be able to

 Congregate Residential/Care Facilities, also known as community care facilities (CCFs) include the following: